spot-next/core-next/docs/intro.md

 }
 ```

 Only the `PK` and errors or warnings (if any) are returned.
-Go ahead and try inspect the [newly created Party item](http://localhost:19000/v1/models/party).
+Go ahead and try to inspect the [newly created Party item](http://localhost:19000/v1/models/party).

 So now that we can create new items, let's head over to the next chapter.

 ### Implement service
+One of our requirements that we defined, is to send an email invitation each tie a new guest is added to a party.
+Basically what we have to do is to react to item modifications.
+There are two ways how to do that:
+* Using on of the subclasses of `io.spotnext.core.infrastructure.interceptor.ItemInterceptor<T>` (prepare, validate, load, remove)
+* Subscribing to an item modification event

 ### Summary